rerf19/portfolio/README.md

 ## Do you wanna try?

 The portfolio will be visable to everyone on my domain.
-You will have the opportonity to see all of it here (I'll put the link in a near future).
+You will have the opportonity to see all of it here (rodrigoferreira.dev).

 ## Technologies